Sledgehammer Games

-Sledgehammer Games, Inc. is an American video game developer company formed in 2009 by Glen Schofield and Michael Condrey.
+Sledgehammer Games, Inc. is an American video game developer formed in 2009 by Glen Schofield and Michael Condrey.
 The pair formerly worked at EA Redwood Shores and are responsible for the creation of Dead Space.
-The company is based in Foster City, California.
-The studio has developed and co-developed various video games in the Call of Duty series.
+The studio has developed and co-developed various video games in the Call of Duty series alongside Infinity Ward, Treyarch, and Raven Software.
 The company is owned by Activision.

-In 2024, Sledgehammer Games closed its office in California, and employees were to be working from home until the end of that year.
+In 2024, Sledgehammer Games closed its headquarters in Foster City, California, and employees were to be working from home until the end of that year.
 In that year, thirty percent of employees were also laid off as part of a restructuring within Microsoft Gaming.
+In June 2026, the headquarters relocated to a new studio in San Francisco.

 History

 Sledgehammer Games co-founders Schofield and Condrey worked together at EA Redwood Shores in 2005 on 007: From Russia with Love, with Condrey as director and Schofield executive producer.
 The collaboration carried forward to Dead Space.
 The two men had complementary skills and similar backgrounds—middle class with fathers in the construction business.

 After founding Sledgehammer Games on July 21, 2009, Schofield and Condrey made Activision a proposal: they would attempt to replicate their success with Dead Space, with a third-person spin-off of the Call of Duty franchise.
 Activision sat on the proposal for weeks until Activision Blizzard CEO Bobby Kotick offered to bring the studio into the Activision fold.
 Schofield and Condrey accepted, viewing Activision's independent studio model as an opportunity to preserve the company's creative culture, development methodology and staff, while having the security of an alliance with the industry's largest publisher.

 Sledgehammer Games spent six to eight months working on the Call of Duty project in 2009, enough to produce a prototype with about 15 minutes of play.
-The game would have reportedly expanded the franchise into the action-adventure genre, and a legal battle between Infinity Ward, the studio behind the Modern Warfare franchise, and co-founders Jason West and Vince Zampella resulted in the pair's departure.
+The game would have reportedly expanded the franchise into the action-adventure genre.
+A legal battle between Infinity Ward, the studio behind the Modern Warfare franchise, and co-founders Jason West and Vince Zampella resulted in the pair's departure.
 They took several Infinity Ward employees with them to their new company, leaving Activision with about half the staff and a deadline of about 20 months (versus a typical 24 months) to complete the next game in the franchise, Call of Duty: Modern Warfare 3.
 Activision requested that Sledgehammer Games stop work on the third-person shooter and collaborate with Infinity Ward instead.